segmentstream-com/segmentstream-com.github.io/_docs/ecommerce/cart.md

     },
   ]
 }
-/* There should be a snippet of the initialization of the DigitalDataManage library */
+/* Here you should place the snippet of the initialization of the DigitalDataManager library */
 ```

 >For convenience, we did not list the repeating elements of the recommendations, items, campaigns, lineItems arrays but left just one example in each.